 Stem cell injections in knee osteoarthritis: a systematic review of the literature

-Four articles on PainSci cite Pas 2017: 1.
+Four pages on PainSci cite Pas 2017: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 Complete Guide to Plantar Fasciitis 4.
 Shin Splints Treatment, The Complete Guide

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.